 we still deliver predictable latency and throughput to end users.

 Frequently, the default CPU configuration is prioritized for typical end-user use cases, such as non-cpu-intensive desktop applications and optimizing power usage.
 Redpanda disables all power-saving modes and ensures that the CPU is configured for predictable latency at all times.
 We designed Redpanda to drive machines around ~90% utilization and still give the user predictable low latency results.

 Swapping is prevented so that Redpanda is never swapped out of memory.
 By

-redpanda allocates all the available memory (aside for some small OS
+redpanda allocates nearly all of the available memory upfront,

-reservation) upfront,

-partitioning the allocated memory between all cores and
+partitioning the allocated memory between all cores and pinning such memory

 to the specified NUMA domain (specific CPU socket).
 This makes sure that we have predictable memory allocations and provides predictable latency.